taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 1. The txList is well-formed RLP, with no additional trailing bytes;
 2. The total number of transactions is no more than a given threshold;
 3. The sum of all transaction gas limit is no more than a given threshold;
-4. Each transaction is well-formed RLP, with no additional trailing bytes;
+4. Each transaction is well-formed RLP, with no additional trailing bytes (rule#1 in Ethereum yellow paper);
-5. Each transaction's signature is valid; and (❓Daniel: seems to be missing)
+5. Each transaction's signature is valid (rule#2 in Ethereum yellow paper); and (❓Daniel: seems to be missing)
-6. Each transaction's the gas limit is no smaller than the intrinsic gas.
+6. Each transaction's the gas limit is no smaller than the intrinsic gas (rule#5 in Ethereum yellow paper).

 Once the txList is validated, a L2 block can be generated, but the block may potential be empty.
 This is because some transactions in the txList may be _unqualified_.

 A _qualified transaction_ is one that:

--   Its nonce is valid (equivalent to the sender account's current nonce);
+-   Its nonce is valid, e.g., equivalent to the sender account's current nonce (rule#3 in Ethereum yellow paper);
--   Its sender account has no contract code deployed and;
+-   Its sender account has no contract code deployed and (rule#4 in Ethereum yellow paper);
--   Its sender account balance contains at least the cost required in up-front payment.
+-   Its sender account balance contains at least the cost required in up-front payment (rule#6 in Ethereum yellow paper).

 Because checking if a transaction is indeed qualified can only be done by the Taiko L2 node using its knowledge of the L2 world-state, the L1 rollup contract treats qualified and unqualified transactions equally.
 In the case of all transactions in the txList are unqualfied, the L2 node will yield a empty but valid block. zkEVM shall generate a valid proof regardless.